Burkina Faso capital under curfew after army mutiny

 While the mutiny appears to have died down after promises to pay the outstanding monies, Mr Compaore, a former coup leader in power since 1987, faces wider public unrest over food prices.

-The struggling country of 16.3 million has also been affected by turmoil in its richer neighbour, Ivory Coast.'Fed up'
+The struggling country of 16.3 million has also been affected by turmoil in its richer neighbour, Ivory Coast.

 On the day the curfew was announced, the former colonial ruler, France, warned its citizens not to travel to the country.

 "The situation in Burkina Faso, especially Ouagadougou, is currently marked by tension due to the soldiers' protest," the foreign ministry said, adding that travellers also faced an increased risk of highway robbery and kidnapping.

 Forty-five people have been taken to hospital with injuries, some from bullets, and there have been a number of cases of rape, a source at the main hospital in Ouagadougou told AFP news agency on condition of anonymity.

 As well as setting the ruling party's HQ alight, traders attacked the National Assembly, the trade ministry and other public buildings in Ouagadougou, setting vehicles on fire.

 "We are angry at the soldiers who have looted our stores, and also at the government that is doing nothing to stop the looting," Abdoulaye, a mobile phone vendor who declined to give his second name, told Reuters news agency.

 "Among us are people who have lost everything... and do not even know yet whether they will be reimbursed.
 We're fed up."